 2. Child Nutrition Act Reauthorization

-Also on the next president's to-do list is the long overdue Child Nutrition Act, which expired in September 2015.
+Also on the next President-elect Trump's to-do list is the long overdue Child Nutrition Act, which expired in September 2015.
 Like the farm bill, this large piece of legislation is reauthorized by Congress every five years and includes billions of dollars in funding for various food and nutrition programs.
 Most significantly, Child Nutrition Reauthorization (CNR) governs school meals and nutrition programs for moms and kids, including the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC); Child and Adult Care Food Program; School Breakfast, the National School Lunch Program and the National Farm to School Program.
 Millions of women and children who otherwise may have limited access to healthy food benefit from the programs embedded in the legislation.
 The last version of the bill, the Healthy Hunger Free Kids Act, was passed in 2010 and included provisions that have improved children's basic daily nutrition and increased school lunch participation and revenue.

-Back in May, the House released its version of the CNR bill which included a lot of highly controversial and partisan provisions, including the relaxation of school meal nutrition standards, a three state block grant pilot program that advocates fear may lead to large cuts to child nutrition programs, and a provision that would make it more difficult for schools with big populations of students living in poverty to serve free meals.
+Back in May of 2016, the House released its version of the CNR bill which included a lot of highly controversial and partisan provisions, including the relaxation of school meal nutrition standards, a three state block grant pilot program that advocates fear may lead to large cuts to child nutrition programs, and a provision that would make it more difficult for schools with big populations of students living in poverty to serve free meals.
 Unlike the House bill, the Senate's version of the bill released in January (called the Improving Child Nutrition Integrity and Access Act of 2016) has the endorsement of all the major advocacy groups, but was stalled due to discrepancies over program cost estimates.
 However, both bills did include increased funding and programmatic improvements for the Farm to School Program.
 It's going to be incredibly difficult for Congress and advocates alike to work on both a new farm bill and CNR over the next year, but CNR is critical to the functioning of our food system and will have to be completed by the next Congress to allow for existing programs in the bill to be continued, improved and expanded.